 1,6-Anhydro-beta-D-galactose-13C6.
 Group: Biochemicals.
 Alternative Names: 1,6-Anhydro-beta-galactopyranose-13C6.
 Grades: Highly Purified.
 Pack Sizes: 1mg.
 Molecular Formula: 13C6H10O5, Molecular Weight: 168.09.
 US Biological Life Sciences.

-2,3,4,6-Tetra-O-benzyl-D-galactose (CAS# 53081-25-7) is a compound useful in organic synthesis.
-Synonyms: (2R,3S,4S,5R)-5-hydroxy-2,3,4,6-tetrakis(phenylmethoxy)hexanal.
+2,3,4,6-Tetra-O-benzyl-D-galactose is a compound useful in organic synthesis.
+Synonyms: (2R,3S,4S,5R)-2,3,4,6-Tetrakis(benzyloxy)-5-hydroxyhexanal; D-Galactose, 2,3,4,6-tetrakis-O-(phenylmethyl)-.
 CAS No. 53081-25-7.
 Molecular formula: C34H36O6.
 Mole weight: 540.65.

 2,4-Dideoxy-2,4-difluoro-D-galactose

 2,4-dideoxy-2,4-difluoro-D-galactose, a scarce monosaccharide, finds its widespread application in the biomedical realm for synthesizing glycosides and glycoconjugates, with significant relevance in scrutinizing glycosylation repercussions on proteins.
 Additionally, the compound's proficiency in the production of disease-targeting agents efficacious in addressing ailments such as bacterial infections and cancer remains paramount.
+Molecular formula: C6H10F2O4.
+Mole weight: 184.14.

 2-Acetamido-2,6-dideoxy-D-galactose

 2-Acetamido-2,6-dideoxy-D-galactose, an essential constituent in the production of diverse breeds of antimicrobials, embraces macrolides and aminoglycosides.
 Nevertheless, it also performs a crucial role as an antagonist of N-acetylglucosamine transferase, a pivotal enzyme that facilitates the synthesis of intricate glycoproteins.
 Moreover, scientific scrutiny has demonstrated that 2-Acetamido-2,6-dideoxy-D-galactose exhibits promising prospects in the treatment of specified bacterial infections and malignant neoplastic diseases.
 Synonyms: N-Acetyl-D-fucosamine.
+CAS No. 35233-39-7.
 Molecular formula: C8H15NO5.
 Mole weight: 205.21.

 2-Acetamido-2,6-dideoxy-L-galactose